 Product management PROD

-Managing and developing products or services through their full life cycle from inception, growth, maturity, decline to retirement.
+Managing and developing products or services throughout their full lifecycle, from inception through growth, maturity, and decline, to retirement.

-• Previous SFIA assessments may be impacted by this change
+- Previous SFIA assessments or skills mapping may be impacted by this change.

 Guidance notes